ithakaa/ASUS-H110I-PLUS-MacOS-Monterey/README.md

 # ASUS-H110I-PLUS-MacOS-Monterey
 EFI for ASUS H110I Plus - Monterey

-make sure you edit:
+Make sure you edit the below in you config.plist

-1) SystemSerialNumber
+- SystemSerialNumber

-2) SystemUUID
+- SystemUUID